-- Boomboxes are provided for audio playback, aux cords are not provided
+- Boomboxes are provided for audio playback, auxiliary cords are not provided.

-- Please bring your own aux cord or other playback device if desired (aux cords have two ⅛ inch jacks that plug into your phone/computer/device and then into the aux input on the boombox)
+- Please bring your own auxiliary cord or other playback device if desired (aux cords have two ⅛ inch jacks that plug into your phone/computer/device and then into the aux input on the boombox).

-If anything is found damaged or inoperable, contact a dance faculty member or the dance technical director immediately.
-If anything happens to get damaged in your rehearsal, own up to it and contact the Dance Technical Director, Stephen Schroeder at firstname.lastname@example.org immediately.
+If anything is found damaged or inoperable, contact a Dance Faculty member or the Dance Technical Director immediately.
+If anything happens to get damaged in your rehearsal, own up to it and contact a Dance Faculty member or the Dance Technical Director immediately.